-Typically PPC sales usually make up 10-30% of Amazon seller’s total sales.
-If organic sales are $1k/ day, they should expect $100-300/ day in PPC sales
+Typically, Amazon PPC ads make up about 30% of Amazon seller’s total sales.
+If organic sales are $1k/ day, they should expect $100-300/ day in Amazon PPC sales.
+Conversely, if someone has $1k/ day in PPC sales, they receive $3k-10k/ day in organic sales.

-conversely, if someone is doing $1k/ day in PPC sales, they’re probably receiving $3k-10k/ day in organic sales.
-A couple of weeks ago, Michael sat down with paid specialist from Quiverr to discuss the ratio of organic traffic to paid traffic.
+To go deeper, Michael sat down with paid specialist from Quiverr to discuss the ratio of organic traffic to paid traffic.

 Seller Central vs. Vendor Central

 There are two selling platforms for Amazon sellers: Seller Central and Vendor Central.

 Seller Central is for third-party sellers.
 Think of third-party sellers as small business owners who sell their products directly to customers on Amazon’s website.
 These sellers may choose to personally ship products to their customers or let Amazon fulfill their shipping method, earning their product the Amazon Prime badge.

 Vendor Central is for first-party sellers, usually larger businesses that sell directly to Amazon, and then Amazon sells to its customers.
 Because vendors are selling directly to Amazon, their product automatically receives the Fulfilled by Amazon (FBA) Prime Badge.